-Note the Amazon Australia affiliate program is not covered by EasyAzon or OneLink at the time of publishing this tutorial.
+Note the Amazon Australia affiliate program is not covered by OneLink at the time of publishing this tutorial.

 All of this can be annoying but the upside is that at least Amazon does cater somewhat to an international audience which is lacking with the vast majority of retailer affiliate programs.

 Some bloggers do avoid Amazon because they can get higher commission rates from others and a longer cookie duration (meaning you have longer after someone clicks your link before they buy with you earning the commission).